Friday, April 27 – Friday, June 8, 2018

 The Artist Talks: Eli Gfell, 7:00 p.m. in the Euclid Avenue Gallery

 The Artist Talks: Matt Lambert will give his talk at the closing party

 Closing party for Lambert and Gfell exhibitions Friday, June 8 6:00 – 7:30 p.m.

-The Artist Talks: Matt Lambert, 7 p.m. in the Main Gallery
+The Artists Talks: Matt Lambert in the Main Gallery, 7:00 p.m.